Review of The Wind Rises (2013)

 The love story is poorly conceived and executed, with the exception of some intimate shots laden with oxytocin.
 Nahoko is sketched only loosely, as a type.
 She is the wan victim of tuberculosis, a disease that makes her passive without impacting on her devotion or her yamato nadeshiko exterior.
 When the disease has her coughing up blood, he greets her saying she looks beautiful.
-This type might have been lifted straight from a Victorian novel or one of the countless moe games and anime produced in the 15 years leading up to this film, an impression reinforced by the stereotypically fateful meeting of the two lovers at a young age and by Nahoko’s tragic death.
+This type might have been lifted straight from a Victorian novel or one of the countless moe games and animation produced in the 15 years leading up to this film, an impression reinforced by the stereotypically fateful meeting of the two lovers at a young age and by Nahoko’s tragic death.
 Indeed, Horikoshi’s character in the earthquake is that of the stereotypical porn game adaptation protagonist: unassuming and selfless, like Fujita Hiroyuki of To Heart (1999).

 In another scene, Horikoshi tries to give some pastries to hungering children waiting for their parents, but in this case he is rebuffed.
 Miyazaki tried to hone in on a particular level of romanticism.
 He didn’t get it exactly right.
 The gender roles are a noted contrast against his previous productions.
 While the little sister is clownish in her constant negativity, Nahoko is supportive to the point of self-annihilation and beyond.
 In death, she exhorts Horikoshi to “live”, to choose his career over a detour to her sanatorium.
 Her role is very close to that of the amusingly wry Caproni mentor/father figure, who says basically the same thing: Get the job you want, enjoy it and ignore the consequences.
 This was Miyazaki’s attitude to the self-sacrifice of the people who piloted early aircraft.
 He wrote in “Sacrifices of the Sky” (1998) that they must have had an overriding personal passion for the job.
 “They just wanted to fly.”